lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 during a period of time to answer to empty all-1 frag the sender may send if the bitmap is lost.

-If All-1 frag has not been received, the receiver expect a new window.
+If All-1 frag has not been received, the receiver expects a new window.
 It waits for the next fragment.
 If the window value has not changed, the received fragments are part of a retransmission.
 A receiver that has already received a frag should discard it (not represented in the state machine), otherwise it completes its bitmap.
-If all the bit of the bitmap are set to one, the receiver may send a bitmap without waiting for a all-0 frag.
+If all the bits of the bitmap are set to one, the receiver may send a bitmap without waiting for an all-0 frag.

 If the window value is set to the next value, this means that the sender has received